-> As the name suggests, passive observation is a process where the business analyst takes in detail notes about the process and doesn’t disturb the individual while he is working.
+As the name suggests, passive observation is a process where the business analyst takes in detailed notes about the process and doesn’t disturb the individual while he is working.
 Maybe, at the end of the process, the individual might be asked a few questions to get some clarifications but this observation process doesn’t disturb the workers while they are at work.

-> When it comes to Active observation, the business analyst has an option to interact and ask questions to the worker at any point of time.
+When it comes to Active observation, the business analyst has an option to interact and ask questions to the worker at any point of time.
 This helps the business analyst to understand the process in detail, and relatively, a requirement document is prepared.

 Workshops is another technique that a business analyst can work towards.
 This technique is popularly known as JAD sessions, i.e., join application design sessions.
 Within this workshop, the entire team will meet and brainstorm on all the core activities of the business.
 The entire process is handled better if there are two business analysts working together, one will be able to handle the JAD session and another BA can take care of writing down the requirements.